Comparison of Structure Preserving Schemes for the Cahn-Hilliard-Navier-Stokes Equations with Degenerate Mobility and Adaptive Mesh Refinement: Summary and Outlook

 A comprehensive comparison of the considered schemes was done with respect to energy dissipation, mass conservation, and boundedness for different test cases ranging from pure Cahn-Hilliard examples to coupled Cahn-Hilliard-Navier-Stokes examples.
-In Table~\ref{tab:schemecomp} we list schemes and their behavior with respect to the mentioned criteria.
+In Tab.~\ref{tab:schemecomp} we list schemes and their behavior with respect to the mentioned criteria and for the unknowns in Tab.~\ref{tab:scheme_expect} we highlight that Tab.~\ref{tab:schemecomp} provides numerical evidence.
 While energy dissipation is provided by all schemes tested, mass conservation together with boundedness is only provided by \asu and the limited \fem or DG schemes.
 Here, \asu has no clear extension to higher order basis functions and also showed slightly worse performance than the DG schemes.
 On the other hand, \asu has some clear advantages in fully coupled settings, since no post-processing has to be done for this scheme.
 The \femL scheme might not be optimal for cases with strong advective fields but certainly is a good improvement for projects already considering a \fem based scheme for Cahn-Hilliard.
 Among the DG schemes the \swipL scheme is more robust and overall faster due to better conditioning of the resulting system matrices.
 One downside of the DG schemes is the typical need for good preconditioning methods which do not really surface in the test cases studied in this work.
 All structure preserving schemes are fairly easy to implement in frameworks based the Unified Form Language (UFL) and therefore also in other FEM based software frameworks.
 Most of the presented test cases were utilizing grid adaptation demonstrating the capabilities of the schemes in this regard.